 As a contributor to the Database of Medieval Chinese Texts (DMCT), I am responsible for the collection and input of variant characters (yitizi 異體字) and the production of XML-based TEI editions for sections of the Zutang ji and related Dunhuang 敦煌 manuscripts, such as the Quanzhou Qianfo xinzhu zhuzushi song 泉州千佛新著諸祖師頌 (Or.8210/S.1635) and the Shengzhou ji 聖胄集 (Or.8210/S.4478).

-My research interests include pre-modern Chan/Zen literature, Chinese Buddhism from the late Tang to the early Northern Song, Dunhuang manuscripts, pre-modern Chinese manuscript and print culture, Chinese writing (e.g., variant characters), and Digital Humanities methodologies for East Asian studies (e.g., TEI scholarly digital editions of pre-modern Chinese texts, Historical Social Network Analysis).
+My research interests include pre-modern Chan/Zen literature, Chinese Buddhism from the late Tang to the early Northern Song, Dunhuang manuscripts, pre-modern Chinese manuscript and print culture, Chinese writing (e.g., variant characters), and Digital Humanities methodologies for East Asian studies (e.g., TEI scholarly digital editions of pre-modern Chinese sources, Historical Social Network Analysis).

 I currently work on the following research projects: